 For the majority of children, they start nursery schools from around the age of 2 and a half, with the principal aim being to prepare them for primary school.
 The school year and the timetable mirror that of primary schools: with a year divided into 3 semesters (Spring, Summer, Autumn), school holidays and end of the day being between 3pm and 3:30pm.

-Some public primary schools offer a free “Nursery School” class (from the age of 3), but that is rare.
+Some state primary schools offer a free “Nursery School” class (from the age of 3), but that is rare.
 All nurseries have fees, sometimes very expensive ones and the government only offers financial support for Nursery Schools of up to 30 hours a week (however, it can be more under certain income conditions).
 For more details visit: https://www.gov.uk/help-with-childcare-costs

 Having said this, in certain areas, you can find some nurseries that work with the borough council, offering slightly lower fees than at private nurseries (according to your income).
 For information about your Borough go to the following website: http://www.daynurseries.co.ukBack to knowledge base